Recruitment Process Outsourcing (RPO)

 Lack of long-term workforce planning

-RPO helps you plan for the future by supporting every stage of the workforce lifecycle, from recruitment and training to Statement of Work (SOW) management.
+An RPO provider helps you plan for the future by supporting every stage of the workforce lifecycle, from recruitment and training to Statement of Work (SOW) management.

 Lack of long-term workforce planning